BESS Safety Monitoring Under IM8: What Singapore Grid Operators Must Now Prove

 The Instruction Manual 8 (IM8) framework governs critical infrastructure in Singapore across sectors including energy, water, and communications.
 For BESS assets connected to the national grid or co-located with critical facilities, IM8 Clause 6 (Operational and Security Monitoring) establishes requirements for:

-IM8 does not specify BESS-specific sensors or software.
-It specifies an outcomes and documentation standard: operators must be able to demonstrate, to a competent independent reviewer, that their monitoring methodology would detect precursor states before they escalate.
+IM8 does not prescribe one specific software stack.
+It sets an outcomes and documentation standard: operators must be able to show that their monitoring methodology would detect precursor states before they escalate.

 This is where most current BESS safety monitoring falls short.